Crashlens/crashlens_detector/README.md

 ---

-### 💡 Why use CrashLens?
+### 💡 Why use Crashens Detector?

 > "You can't optimize what you can't see."
-> CrashLens gives you visibility into how you're *actually* using LLMs — and how much it's costing you.
+> Crashens Detector gives you visibility into how you're *actually* using LLMs — and how much it's costing you.

 ---